Deepwalker/pundler/README.rst

 What is it all about?
 ---------------------

-Pundle get rid of virtualenv, because I think that virtualenv is pile of garbage and we must get rid of it.
+Pundle get rid of virtualenv, because I think that virtualenv directory is pile of garbage and we must get rid of it.

 -  Pundle installs all packages and their versions to special folder.
 And